Officials issue last minute warnings to avoid roadways, prepare for power outages

 JUST IN: The latest advisory for #Ida.
 Updates and your detailed local forecast at: https://t.co/Ck61O53rYN | #LaWX #MsWX pic.twitter.com/B8r9JOJOZu— WBRZ Weather (@WBRZweather) August 29, 2021

-As of Sunday morning, Ida has intensified faster than forecast with winds of 150 mph and Louisiana officials are urging locals who have not evacuated to stay in a safe place and avoid the roadways.
+As of Sunday morning, Ida has intensified faster than forecast with winds of 150 mph and Louisiana officials are urging locals who have not evacuated to stay in a safe place and avoid roadways.

 Louisiana Governor John Bel Edwards tweeted, "As conditions begin to deteriorate, stay in a safe place.
 Watch your local news, continue to heed the warnings of local officials, and do not put yourself in danger.
 Today is not the day to be outside."